Insiders (Australian TV program): Second host: David Speers (2020—)

 In June 2020, the program received criticism for having an all-white panel discussing the Black Lives Matter movement.
 An investigation by Junkee discovered that there seemingly had never been a person of colour on the panel in the show's history.
 Consequently, ABC journalist Bridget Brennan accepted an invitation to be on the following week's program, seemingly becoming the first non-white person to ever appear on the Insiders panel.
 Addressing the criticism, Speers admitted the previous week's edition of Insiders lacked an important perspective and that the program needed to do better in having more diverse insights into political debate.

 In May 2023, it was announced that the show would relocate from the ABC's Melbourne studio to Canberra later in 2023.
-The first episode broadcast live from Canberra was broadcast on 9 July 2023.
+The first episode broadcast from Canberra was on 9 July 2023.

-Format

-As a Sunday morning talk show, the original format of the program usually started with Cassidy discussing the political issues of the week, followed by an interview with a current Australian political figure, usually an Australian politician.
-Each week in the studio, Cassidy discussed current political issues with a panel of three commentators/journalists of varying political perspectives.

-The 2007 series included small changes to the format of the show: re-ordering the segments, commencing the program with the political interview, followed by "Your Shout".
-Paul Kelly's discussion (this segment was discontinued in 2010) was then used as a starting point for the panel discussion.
-"Talking Pictures" continued to provide a break point within the panel discussions, with the show concluding with its customary sign-off where Cassidy asked the three panel members for their "final observation and predictions".